adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/campaign-api/updateadextensions-service-operation.md

 manager: "ehansen"
 ---
 # UpdateAdExtensions Service Operation
-Updates one or more ad extensions within an account?s ad extension library.
+Updates one or more ad extensions within an account's ad extension library.

 [!INCLUDE[campaign_service_namespace](../campaign-api/includes/campaign-service-namespace.md)]

 ## <a name="request"></a>UpdateAdExtensionsRequest Message

 ### Request Body
-The *UpdateAdExtensionsRequest* object defines the elements of the request?s body.
+The *UpdateAdExtensionsRequest* object defines the elements of the request's body.
 The elements must be in the same order as shown in the SOAP [Request SOAP](#request_soap).

 |Element|Description|Data Type|
 |-----------|---------------|-------------|